 Or, maybe opt for a brightly printed headboard or throw pillows.
 For balance, you could also frame posters and flags to elevate the space, which is a nice transitional touch.

 Maximize Space and Elevate Bunkbeds

-If you're looking for ways to make bunk beds feel grown up, take note from the room above.
+If you're looking for ways to make bunk beds feel grown-up, take note from this room.
 Building them into the wall also opens up the usable floor space a bit more so they feel comfortable hanging out in there for things aside from sleeping.
 Bunk beds are also a wise space-saving option if your teenager doesn't have another area to hang out and unwind by themselves.
 Bunks opens up the space for desks or a hangout zone with a sofa.